STAMP DUTY: GOING, GOING…

 IN SHORT- BE PREPARED TO LIVE WITH YOUR DECISIONS

-This is a gamble, I have no idea what will happen, perhaps property price rises will return to 1980s levels, but that would likely mean inflation is out of control and interest rates could much higher than they are now.
+This is a gamble, I have no idea what will happen, perhaps property price rises will return to 1980s levels, but that would likely mean inflation is out of control and interest rates could be much higher than they are now (which I think is unlikely).
 I do not know – nobody does.
 We are due a correction – any sensible person knows that property in the South East is overpriced.
 The only consolation I can offer is that if buying, make sure you do so knowing the above and that you might be stuck for a decade.
 Fine if you are a young couple in a flat, but not that great if you start to have a family.
 Lose your job or your relationship falls apart.
 Perhaps “nothing” will happen.
 I do not know, but I’m not sure I’d bet my house on it.

 You can read more articles about Pensions, Wealth Management, Retirement, Investments, Financial Planning and Estate Planning on my blog which gets updated every week.
 If you would like to talk to me about your personal wealth planning and how we can make you stay wealthier for longer then please get in touch by calling 08000 736 273 or email firstname.lastname@example.org